Carlosrincong/AWS-Solutions-Architect-Associate/CloudWatch/README.md

 - Query Logs using CloudWatch Insights: save queries and use them in CloudWatch Dashboards, Calculate statistics
 - S3 Export: logs can take up to 12 hours to become available for export.
 CreateExportTaks in the API CALL.
 - Log Subscription (export in real-time or near to): send to Kinesis Data Stream, Kinesis Data Firehose, Lambda.
 Subscription filter for filter logs to the destination
+- Live Tail: is a real time interface that wait for log entries in a log group and optionally a log stream that match with a filter.
+Hepful for DEBUG.

 CloudWatch Alarms:
 metrics + threshold + time period + action